Play Retro Video Games at These Family Arcades

 6273 Fresh Pond Road between 70th and 71st Avenues

-Although this Queens fun spot is primarily known as an indoor children's gym, it also has a small selection of video games to keep tweens busy while their younger siblings romp around.
+Another Queens fun spot: This too is primarily known as an indoor children's gym and play space, but it also has a small selection of video games to keep tweens busy while their younger siblings romp around.

 Pinball fans pay by the hour at Modern Pinball.
 Photo courtesy of Modern Pinball NYC

 362 3rd Avenue between 26th and 27th streets